ritik2409/Percept_of_personality/README.md

 # Percept_of_personality
-A game that shows your personality when you live the story.
+A fun filled role playing mobile game where you engage in a story which keeps building up based on your choices.
+In the end you get an analysis of your personality type based on your choices.

 Apk Link : https://drive.google.com/open?id=1hFpAjMzrTYym7mJmJZvvVHbjLIZ2S--4